 Steps to follow:

-1. Gently scrape off the stains in the same direction of the grain.
+- Gently scrape off the stains in the same direction as the grain.

-4. Apply the mixture on the stain by using a cloth.
+- Apply the mixture to the stain by using a cloth.

-After having discussed all this, allow me to remind you that cowhide rug is pet-friendly.
+After having discussed all this, allow me to remind you that a cowhide rug is pet-friendly.

 They are safe to use inside any home, whether you have pets or not.